How Your Eligibility is Determined

 Independent Student Definition

-The statutory definition of an independent student (2015-2016) is one who is at least 24 years of age by December 31 of the award year, an orphan or ward of the court, a veteran of the Armed Forces, married, a graduate or professional student, one who has legal dependents other than a spouse, in legal guardianship as determined by a court in their state of legal residence, determined by a high school or school district homeless liaison as an unaccompanied homeless youth, or, at any time on or after July 1, 2008 determined by the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development to be an unaccompanied homeless youth.
+The statutory definition of an independent student is one who is at least 24 years of age by December 31 of the award year, an orphan or ward of the court, a veteran of the Armed Forces, married, a graduate or professional student, one who has legal dependents other than a spouse, in legal guardianship as determined by a court in their state of legal residence, determined by a high school or school district homeless liaison as an unaccompanied homeless youth, as determined by the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development to be an unaccompanied homeless youth.
 Students who do not meet one of the above criteria are considered to be dependent and must provide parents' financial information on the FAFSA.

 Dependent students who submit a FAFSA without parent(s) information will receive a rejection notice from the federal processor.
 The rejected report must be completed with parent(s) information, signed by a parent, and returned to the processor.
 Gallaudet will NOT receive this rejection notice; it is up to the applicant and his/her parent to provide all information necessary for FAFSA processing.
 Under no circumstances will financial aid eligibility be determined without complete and valid FAFSA results.